camuher/Script-List/README.md

 * **Create Native Geometry From Array**, https://github.com/ansys-internal/HFSSCreateNativeGeometryFromArray : Turn CADDM built using the finite array tool into native geometry to support a variety of “next steps” in array building workflows.
 See .pdf file for more details.
 ### Data Export
 * **Phase Shift Correction for FFD**, https://github.com/ansys-internal/HFSSHybridArrayExportPhaseShift
+* **HFSS Export of STK RCS** https://github.com/ansys-internal/HFSSExportSTKRCS : Exports FullComplexScatterMatrix .rcs format from HFSS for use in STK